youngmin1205/LightHouse-Labs_Code-Challenge/README.md

 In the area where the lighthouse is watching, the grid, there are many rocks which ships would need to avoid.
 Rocks are indicated with the ^ symbol on the grid.

 Write a function called isRock() which will take in a coordinate in the form of 'C7' and return a true or a false boolean value depending on whether there is a rock in that cell or not.
 (Example: isRock('D1'); would return true)

+**Challenge #8**

+There are also areas where the currents are too strong for boats to be effective, and boats run the risk of being smashed up against the rocks if they get caught here.
+Strong currents are indicated with the ~ symbol.

+Write a function called isCurrent() which will take in a coordinate in the form of 'A4' and return a true or a false boolean value depending on whether there is a strong current in that cell or not.
+(Example: isCurrent('E2'); would return true)